serenity4/Aalto_BT832/README.md

 # Bluetooth module BT832

-Programming was done using the Nordic SDK on a Windows environment.
+Programming was done using the Nordic SDK for nRF52 on a Windows environment.
 The code developped is an adaptation of the ble_app_uart example provided in the Nordic SDK.

 # Getting started